GitHub Repo GitHub Docs pypi package Downloads tutorial

 • Miniconda or Anaconda for environment and package management:

-• For macOS users make sure the Xcode Command Line Tools are installed:
+• For macOS users, make sure the Xcode Command Line Tools are installed:

 xcode-select --install